Emptyminder/Emptyminder/README.md

 ###

-<h4 align="left">Feel free to reach out if you'd like to connect or collaborate!</h4>
+<h4 align="left" style="color:white">Feel free to reach out if you'd like to connect or collaborate!</h4>

 ###